ScienceHackDayIndia/2023/pages/workshops.md

 layout: page
 title : Workshops
 permalink: /workshops/
-subtitle: "Workshops at SHD India 2018"
+subtitle: "Learn by doing"
 feature-img: "assets/img/pexels/computer.jpeg"
-tags: [Woekshops, Python, Science Toys, Soldering, Arduino, Microcontroller, Micropython]
+tags: [Workshops, Python, Science Toys, Soldering, Arduino, Microcontroller, Micropython, ExpEYES]
 ---
 ### WORKSHOP I : Science Toys and Soldering Workshop
   >### Suitable for
   >**5th to 10th standard students**

-  > **NOT** for the students who have participated in SHD-2017 workshop since content of the workshop is same as SHD 2017
+  > **NOT** for the students who have participated in SHD-2017 workshop since content of the workshop is the same.

   > **When** : 3rd November 2018